kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

    cd getting-started
    ```

-3. Deploy the smart contract from the getting-started repository by running a command similar to the following:
+3. Deploy the smart contract from the `getting-started` repository by running a command similar to the following:

    ```shell
    npm run start -- deploy --keys "<your-account-key>" --predicate "keys-all" --sign-manually
    ```

-   In the next steps, you copy and paste information between the terminal and the Chainweaver applications.
+   In the next steps, you copy and paste information between the terminal and the Chainweaver application.
    The instructions for signing the transaction using Chainweaver in the browser are also displayed in the terminal.

 1. In Chainweaver, click **SigBuilder** in the navigation panel.